 Q: What kind of pension can I transfer abroad?

 A: Generally speaking, you can transfer most company pensions and private pensions abroad but not the state pension.
-If you are transferring your pension to Australia, the receiving fund must be a Qualifying Recognised Overseas Pension Scheme (QROPS).
+If you are transferring your pension to another jurisdiction, the receiving fund must be a Qualifying Recognised Overseas Pension Scheme (QROPS).

 Q: How old do I have to be to transfer my pension abroad?

 Q: Are your advisers licensed in the Eire, the UK?

 A. Yes.
 We have dual jurisdiction licensed advisers who are licensed in two of Eire, the UK.